weoil/lynx-stack/website/docs/en/guide/cli.md

 Usage: rspeedy preview [options]

+Preview the production build outputs locally.

 Options:
-  -b --base <base>      specify the base path of the server -c --config <config>  specify the configuration file, can be a relative or absolute path --env-mode <mode>     specify the env mode to load the .env.[mode] file --no-env              disable loading `.env` files" -h, --help            display help for command
+  --base <base>         specify the base path of the server -c --config <config>  specify the configuration file, can be a relative or absolute path --env-mode <mode>     specify the env mode to load the .env.[mode] file --no-env              disable loading `.env` files" -m --mode <mode>      specify the build mode, can be `development`, `production` or `none` -h, --help            display help for command
 ```